-How do I access links in Linux?
+How do I find links in Linux?

 Many Linux file managers offer the ability to create symbolic links graphically.
 If yours does, you can generally do this by right-clicking a folder or file and selecting “Copy”, and then right-clicking inside another folder and selecting “Make Link”, “Paste as Link”, or a similarly named option.